newtribesmission/NTM-WPMem-Email-As-Username/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.3 =
+NOTICE: Custom variables are removed and an options page is used instead.
+You will need to navigate to the options page to reset the two redirects.
+If you've customized the login field name, you will need to re-make that customization in a language file.

 = 1.2 =
 New version allows for backward compatibility... if username and email don't match, user can still log in with their emails.